 Rather than addressing everyone separately, collate your most commonly asked questions and create an FAQ to include in your newsletter.
 With this approach, you are providing a free educational resource, displaying your value, and showing clients and prospects that you care at the same time.

-You can also use special software like to share your FAQ on social media.
+You can also use special software to share your FAQ on social media.
 Ask social media readers to submit their email address and opt-in to receiving further marketing material from you to access your FAQ.

 That means more addresses for your email database, turning followers into subscribers, and further enriching your law firm email marketing campaign.